AnaPaTM/SAS_Programming/README.md

 ## SAS Program Sample
 The SAS program presented here was used as part of a prestigious project for the National Evaluation of Magnet Schools (NEMS).
 I'm an experienced SAS pragrammer and I can use SAS in various ways.
-Check out my sample SAS program [HERE](./MatchingBasedReg_scenario_3-3_3-2-done.sas).
+Check out my sample SAS code [HERE](./MatchingBasedReg_scenario_3-3_3-2-done.sas).

 ## Featured Project